-David A. Roozen, Director of the Cooperative Congregational Studies Partnership and Professor of Religion and Society at Hartford Seminary, said that "This is a significant report that offers a quick, if not somewhat sobering, check-up for congregations and religious leaders who support congregations.
-It presents many of the most significant mechanisms that encourage vitality and growth, and also several of the most challenging circumstances that lead to decline."
+David A. Roozen, Director of the Cooperative Congregational Studies Partnership and Professor of Religion and Society at Hartford International University, said that “This is a significant report that offers a quick, if not somewhat sobering, check-up for congregations and religious leaders who support congregations.
+It presents many of the most significant mechanisms that encourage vitality and growth, and also several of the most challenging circumstances that lead to decline.”

 “Congregations are the organizational foundation of religion for their members and one of the strongest threads in the civic fabric of an American society that is, today, under stresses of historic proportions.
 Overall, this report says they continue to be key players in society, but they need to be more intentional in their worship and response to conflict, and open to technological innovation and the increasing diversity of American society,” Roozen said.

 Innovative Worship: The surge in contemporary worship continued, to more than 40 percent of congregations that always or often use electric guitars or drums in their worship in 2010.
 Also, both innovative and contemporary worship are catalysts of spiritual vitality.

 Religion Goes Electronic: A third of congregations reported that their use of modern technology grew more than 10 percent.
 The more a congregation uses technology, the more open it is to change.